OpenTelemetry SDK Setup for Python

 Example 2: Async-Compatible Context Propagation Setup

-Registers W3C-compliant propagators globally.
-Ensures trace and baggage headers survive context switches in asyncio and concurrent.futures.
+This registers W3C-compliant propagators globally so trace and baggage headers survive context switches in asyncio and concurrent.futures.

 from opentelemetry.propagate import set_global_textmap